What is bladder training?

 350ml 50 minutes 5

-It is advised that you only practice one to two times a day with at least three hours between attempts to avoid over-hydration (drinking too much).
 If you reach the end of the training before coming for your radiotherapy planning, it is important to maintain your training level until your treatment starts.
 To do this carry out the final step of the training every one to two days.

-f you are not able to hold your bladder for at least 60 minutes by the time you are contacted to organise your radiotherapy planning appointment, please let a member of the radiotherapy team know.
+If you are not able to hold your bladder for at least 60 minutes by the time you are contacted to organise your radiotherapy planning appointment, please let a member of the radiotherapy team know.
 We will discuss your progress and any concerns you may have, so that a suitable plan can be put in place.